Skip to main content

 Building Your List with Rodz Signals

-At Rodz, a prospecting list is not a static file: it is a continuous flow of prospects qualified by buying signals.
+For Rodz, a prospecting list isn’t a static file.
+It’s a continuous flow of contacts qualified by buying signals.
 Every day, 350+ scrapers query 250+ sources to detect events relevant to your offering across 108 signal types.
 Contacts are then enriched via Deep Search (80-85% precision) by cross-referencing SIRENE, Google Maps, and LinkedIn.
-The result is a living list, always up to date, where every prospect is linked to a specific approach context.
+The result is a list that stays current, where every prospect arrives with a specific approach context already attached.

-To get started, check out our tutorial on configuring your first intent signal via the API.
-You can also centralize your signals in Google Sheets for simple, collaborative tracking.
+To get started, check out the tutorial on configuring your first intent signal via the API.
+You can also centralize your signals in Google Sheets for straightforward, collaborative tracking.

 Frequently Asked Questions